If you are an HEI paying the apprenticeship levy (and many are), you will be making significant financial contributions to HMRC.

 It’s clear however, from our work with HEIs, that many are facing unique challenges in developing an internal apprenticeship programme that meets the needs of the organisation and uses levy funding effectively.

-Before our HEI workshop in September, we thought we’d give a few pointers to help you lay the ground
+Before our HEI webinar series in November, we thought we’d give a few pointers to help you lay the ground

 1. Have the right expertise in place